 - The victim’s pain and suffering between the time of their injuries and death

 The families of accident victims who do not retain lawyers might be tempted to accept token settlements from an insurance company.
-A Dallas construction accident attorney can make sure that the family recovers a significantly larger amount to compensate for the full measure of their damages and losses.
+A Dallas crane accident attorney can make sure that the family recovers a significantly larger amount to compensate for the full measure of their damages and losses.

 For more than 30 years, the Dallas crane accident attorneys at Angel Reyes & Associates have fought to recover the largest available damages awards for injured construction workers and other individuals– harmed in a Dallas crane accident.
 Please see our website or call us directly for a no-fee consultation about recovering the full measure of damages that you deserve.